 The academy includes students of all ages: high school students, college undergraduate and graduate students, and people in career transition.
 The average age of SAA participants is 15-25 years old, so if you are in high school, your first or second year of college, or even a college graduate thinking about getting your masters, this is the perfect program to consider attending!

-SAA Application Requirements - May 15 Application Deadline
+SAA Application Requirements - March 15 Early Action Deadline; May 15 Application Deadline

 The academy is limited to 45 spaces and fills up quickly!
 Qualified students are accepted as long as space is available.
 After May 15, email firstname.lastname@example.org to inquire about possible academy openings.

-The University of Oregon Summer Architecture Academy is an intensive four-week experience that offers prospective architecture, landscape architecture, and interior architecture students a chance to “try on the field for size.”
+The University of Oregon Summer Architecture Academy is an intensive four-week experience that offers prospective architecture, interior architecture, and landscape architecture students a chance to “try on the field for size.”

 The academy is open to students who are interested in undergraduate or graduate professional education in environmental design.
 Many know little about the design process; some are interested in developing their skills in preparation for the application process.
 The academy includes students of all ages: high school students, college undergraduate and graduate students, and people in career transition.

 Professional degree programs in the environmental design professions require a tremendous commitment of time and energy.
 Summer Architecture Academy offers students a chance to sample a professional program before applying to or entering a professional architecture school.
 The academy provides an excellent means of acquiring both the basic information and the practical experience needed to make an informed career choice and to begin planning for an environmental design career.
 Students gain a broader view of the field while developing skills and portfolio materials which can serve as aids to preparing an application to a professional school.
 Workshops, lectures, demonstrations, and field trips complement daily design studios.